-When my friends visit me in Cozumel and end up at a certain large US coffee chain… it makes me crazy!
+When my friends have visit me in Cozumel over the years only to end up at a certain large US coffee chain… it makes me crazy!
 This tiny island has some of the coolest and most charming coffee shops anywhere.

 Mexico, in general, has a great reputation for coffee, and as a nation is among the top 10 producers in the world.

 As in other parts of Mexico, people in Cozumel take their coffee seriously.

 So if you’re a coffee fiend, or if you’re looking for some of the best places to log on and do some remote working, you’ve got to add some of these local places to your list to get your Cozumel coffee fix next time you’re in town.